Sednaoui/firenze/README.md

 ----------------------------------------------------------------------------------------

-`contracts/` contains the bond contracts.
+`contracts/` contains the simpleStreamFactory and SimpleStream contracts.

 `test/` demonstrates their usage.